 Episode 4 focuses on Reconstruction Era South Carolina following the end of the Civil War.
 This episode includes a look into the Confederate Monument and the construction of narratives of white supremacy, including the Benjamin Ryan Tillman Monument.
 Click here for a captioned version of this episode.

-Dr. Lydia Mattice Brandt’s new book The South Carolina State House Grounds: A Guidebook will be available in May.
+Dr. Lydia Mattice Brandt’s new book The South Carolina State House Grounds: A Guidebook is available for purchase at the Gift Shop at Robert Mills.
 The book is the first comprehensive narrative of this important site at the heart of the Palmetto State.

 Questions or Comments?

 Thank you for your interest in this project.
 The sources used on this tour and in Dr. Brandt's forthcoming book can be found here.
 We hope you will purchase the guidebook this May, which thoroughly cites this published and unpublished material, much of it unused in past academic work about the State House.
 If you would like to offer feedback, we invite you to fill out this short form.